FAQs

 -

 A superbill is like a receipt that you can submit to insurance companies for reimbursement for OON services.
-You are responsible for the full service fee up front.

 Passion Project Therapy is partnered with Mentaya to support clients with superbilling.